JavaKoala/rush_job_mongoid/README.md

       3. `bundle exec brakeman`
   4. Open pull request

-## Upcoming
+## Turbo
-  1. Remove dependency on Rails UJS and move to Hotwire and Turbo
+This gem uses turbo-rails, https://github.com/hotwired/turbo-rails.
+For Rails UJS fork from v1.0.2

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).